mabahma/dxd_codereview/Reviews/60 - Financial crime prevention tool/3 - Analytics_Compliance Layer/README_DRAFT.md

 Requirement | Finding
 ------------ | -------------
-Sufficient Project Documentation | PASS with Notes
+Project Documentation | PASS with Notes

 ## Overall Conclusion on Documentation

-TODO

-Given the number of FAILs above, the overall conclusion has to be that this project falls short of the expected level of documentation.
+In the reviewer's opinion, the project and usage documentation are sufficient.
+The OP is encouraged to provide detailed documentation  on the general usage of the project and its different modules.

 # Open Source Practices